-- They are abusive – I don’t care in what capacity, abuse is abuse.
-It should be tolerated in a marriage, so it shouldn’t be tolerated in your company.
+- They are abusive – I don’t care what capacity, abuse is abuse.
+It should not be tolerated in a marriage, so it shouldn’t be tolerated in your company.
 When customers threaten, yell, belittle, bully, and demand, they are affecting your business.
 Employee morale, time management, profit margins, etc. Everyone has bad days but abuse shouldn’t be tolerated.
-Know when it’s time to breakup with a client due to their behavior.
+Know when it’s time to break up with a client due to their behavior.

 - Your business model changes – most successful companies stick around for a while.
-In many cases they’ll rebrand, change management, be sold, etc. There are many reasons as to why your business model could possible change.
-If that change is no longer ideal for a client, breakup with them.
+In many cases, they’ll rebrand, change management, be sold, etc. There are many reasons as to why your business model could possibly change.
+If that change is no longer ideal for a client, break up with them.
 Do them a solid.
 Don’t let it turn into a fracture that you can’t recover from.